mysql/mysql-utilities/man/mut.rst

 -f, --force            do not abort when a test fails

---verbose              display additional information during operation
+-v, --verbose          display additional information during operation

 -d, --debug            display actual results of test cases to screen and
                        ignore result processing - used to diagnose test